The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 Using the logging infrastructure
 ================================

-OpenROAD provides spdlog as part of logging infrastructure in order to ensure a clear, consistent messaging and complete messaging interface.
+OpenROAD uses spdlog as part of logging infrastructure in order to ensure a clear, consistent messaging and complete messaging interface.
 A wrapper formats the prefix in the reccommended messaging style and limit.
 A message format is as follows:
 <tool id> <message id> : <Message body>.